Range Joins in DuckDB

 Introduction

 Joining tables row-wise is one of the fundamental and distinguishing operations of the relational model.
 A join connects two tables horizontally using some Boolean condition called a predicate.
 This sounds straightforward, but how fast the join can be performed depends on the expressions in the predicate.
-This has lead to the creation of different join algorithms that are optimised for different predicate types.
+This has lead to the creation of different join algorithms that are optimized for different predicate types.

 In this post, we will explain several join algorithms and their capabilities.
 In particular, we will describe a newly added "range join" algorithm that makes connecting tables on overlapping time intervals or multiple ordering conditions much faster.